hexive/sunpaper/README.md

 ## Why Sunpaper?

 The Big Sur minimal wallpapers are beautiful and I wanted to use them on my linux machines.
-There are many other timed wallpaper utilies out there, but they all seemed to be using static timetables for the wallpaper changes.
-I wanted something that could be directly tied to the sunrise/sunset times locally and adapt to changess over the year without any fiddling on my part.
+There are many other timed wallpaper utilities out there, but they all seemed to be using static timetables for the wallpaper changes.
+I wanted something that could be directly tied to the sunrise/sunset times locally and adapt to changes over the year without any fiddling on my part.

 ## Disclaimers